LarrysGIT/Switch-AWS-AMI-from-BYOL-to-AWS/README.md

-# This is the easiest way to switch your AMI (Windows) licensing type from BYOL to AWS
+## This is the easiest way (I think) to switch your Windows AMI licensing type from BYOL to AWS

 * Personal experience